Myles Kennedy Is ‘Grateful’ For His Open-Minded Fans, Talks Solo Tour, Teases New Alter Bridge Album In 2019

 For Myles Kennedy, the man who portrayed Thor — busy touring in real life with his band The Mayfield Four — that dream would become a reality.
 An accomplished guitarist, vocalist, and all-round performer, Myles Kennedy would go on to achieve great success with The Mayfield Four, and even greater commercial success with the band he has fronted since 2003 — Alter Bridge.

-Teaming up with Mark Tremonti, Brian Marshell, and Scott Phillips — all formerly of Creed — the newly minted quartet would go on to make a name for themselves as one of the world’s premiere rock and roll acts.
+Teaming up with Mark Tremonti, Brian Marshall, and Scott Phillips — all formerly of Creed — the newly minted quartet would go on to make a name for themselves as one of the world’s premiere rock and roll acts.
 Touring the globe and enjoying great commercial success, Alter Bridge would engrave their name into the annals of hard rock history as one of the greats, continuing to expound upon that legacy today and into the future.

 Also taking to the stage in another project titled Slash ft.
 Myles Kennedy and the Conspirators, and most recently launching his solo career with debut album Year of the Tiger, the proliferate veteran of the rock scene managed to take a little time from his busy schedule to speak to me for a few moments.